-Amsterdam, 11 September 2020 – Yesterday, the court ruled in favor of Dennis Stehr (stage name Mr. Probz) and his record label Left Lane Recordings, a trade name of Left Lane B.V., in summary proceedings they filed against Sony Music.
+Amsterdam, 11 September 2020 – The court ruled in favor of Dennis Stehr (stage name Mr. Probz) and his record label Left Lane Recordings, a trade name of Left Lane B.V., in summary proceedings they filed against Sony Music.

 The court of Amsterdam ruled that Sony Music has failed to fulfill its contractual obligations regarding license agreements that Mr. Probz and his company Left Lane B.V. entered into in 2013 and 2014 with Sony Music and Ultra Records for the exploitation of his music.
 Sony Music must terminate the exploitation as soon as possible.
 It concerns, among others, the songs ‘Waves’ by Mr. Probz and the ‘Waves-Remix’ (by Robin Schulz) of which the record label of Mr. Probz owns the rights.
 As a result of the ruling, Mr. Probz regains full control of the exploitation of his music.